kc-ml2/recruit/ml2-take-home-kaist-ee-coop.md

 # ML2 Take-home project

-## Review, re-implement, and reproduce a research/development project.
+## 1.Review, re-implement, and reproduce a research/development project.

-### What to do
+### 💡 What to do
 * Pick one project that can demonstrate your interest and experience.
   * If you are interested in developing a new deep learning algorithm, it can be one of the papers from the list below or any other paper you like.
   * Or any project related to one of the following topics:
     * Computer system optimization.